Revamping some old stories from West Africa, with a hint of nostalgia and wanderlust.

 My good luck there was Joyce, a volunteer nurse from Taiwan.

 Everything that worked in other parts of the globe, doesn’t work anymore here.
-“This is Africa Ovi!” – Joyce kept repeating, after trying in vain to withdraw money from the bank using my credit card….
+“This is Africa Ovi!” – Joyce kept repeating, after I was trying in vain to withdraw money from the bank using my VISA card….

 The first evening in Banjul was the Christmas party, in a nice expatriate villa near the ocean.

-In the Christmas Day I went to the Serekunda Market alone.
+In the Christmas Day I went to the Serekunda Market, despite being warned to not go there alone.
 First thing I noticed, the people become angry when they see a photo camera.
 Nobody wants to be photographed and everybody ask for money if you try to.
+It is the opposite of what I experienced in Asia.

 “Don’t talk to anybody”, I was told.
 But I talked…